 We believe self-care consists of three core pillars: self-awareness, self-knowledge, and self-compassion.
 To truly practice self-care, we must embrace all three.
 It’s our toolkit to living the life we want – more conscious and connected to our humanity.
 Self-awareness clues us in to what we’re thinking and feeling at any given time.
 Self-knowledge helps us understand why we say things, do things, or behave in certain ways.
 Self-compassion helps us forgive, so we can properly heal and authentically connect – not just with ourselves, but with others too.
 Why do we need self-care?
 Because life can be hard – empowering and rewarding, but hard.
 The natural ebbs and flows will always provide us with challenges.
 Self-care helps us navigate these everyday challenges so we can move through the world more conscious, more present, and more connected.
 And while we know self-care isn’t the answer to all of our problems (sometimes we need a good cry on a psychologist’s couch), it helps us truly get to know ourselves – beyond the filters, feeds, and wellness fads.

 It started with a conversation in 2018.
 Self Care’s founder Rachael Akhidenor was having a conversation with a friend about the term ‘self-care’.
 In a world of likes, algorithms, and sponsored posts, Rachael noticed the self-care conversation was centred around white, thin, wealthy women.
 It was the same whenever she entered spaces designed for self-care: yoga studios, meditation classes, reiki waiting rooms.
 Self-care had the same specific flavour – elitist, classist, and exclusive.
 As a city-living, twenty-something of mixed race, it wasn’t sitting right with her.
 So she decided to stand up against it.
 She put the commonly used phrase on a t-shirt to promote the concept and turned that one conversation into hundreds of conversations.
 What started as t-shirts has evolved to become a revolution and social movement within Australia.
-It’s accessible and inclusive self-care – and it’s what the modern world needs, now more than ever.
+In 2021, Rachael evolved the brand one step further.
+Instead of just talking about the benefits of self-care, she wanted to create products that could genuinely support a self-care practice.
+So she, alongside Self Care’s creative team and a Melbourne-based psychological practice, developed our Self Care Tools – a journal, prompt cards, and game, grounded in science, intentionally designed to support our mental wellbeing.
+These mental wellbeing tools bridge the gap between psychology and accessible self-care; the development of which saw her named as one of Australia’s Top 100 Innovators by The Australian in 2022.

 Welcome to the self-care revolution